A cold compost heap can take months or even years to reach perfection.

 The hard work in the composting process is done by bacteria and fungus.
 A single teaspoon full of soil can contain up to 100 million bacteria and 400 to 800 feet of fungal threads.

-By adding in a little bit of old compost or some soil, you will ensure there is plenty of bacteria to kick start the composting process.
+By adding in a little bit of old compost or some soil, you will ensure there is plenty of the right type of bacteria to start the composting process.

 4. Use a compost duvet